Eating Disorders: What Motivates Recovery

 A review by Tosca Braun et al., highlights self-compassion’s positive impact on body image, self-esteem, and psychological well-being.
 Practicing self-compassion involves acknowledging and accepting one’s struggles while cultivating a non-judgmental and nurturing attitude towards oneself.
 Incorporating self-compassion exercises, such as mindfulness and self-affirmation, can strengthen motivation and resilience throughout the recovery journey.

 Personalized treatment may involve a combination of evidence-based therapies, such as cognitive-behavioral therapy.
 CBT focuses on challenging distorted thoughts, building coping skills, and promoting self-acceptance.
 These factors all contribute to motivation and sustained recovery.
 Family therapy is particularly helpful in treating adolescents and improves communication, reduces blame, and fosters a supportive environment, enhancing the individual’s motivation to engage in treatment and sustain recovery.
 Participants in one study often described medical professionals as the first people who made them feel heard and understood (Venturo-Conerly et al., 2020).
 Professionals offer validation and safety while also providing a continuation of specialized support and a means to monitor progress.

-If you or someone you know appears to be suffering from self-harm, the licensed psychologists, psychiatrists, psychiatric nurse practitioners, and psychotherapists at Arista Counseling & Psychotherapy can assist you.
-Contact our Paramus, NJ or Manhattan, NY offices respectively, at (201)368-3700 or (212)722-1920 to set up an appointment.
-For more information, visit http://www.counselingpsychotherapynjny.com/
+If you or someone you know is struggling with an eating disorder, contact our psychotherapy offices in New York or New Jersey to talk to one of our licensed professional psychologists, psychiatrists, psychiatric nurse practitioners, or psychotherapists at Arista Psychotherapy & Psychiatric Services.
+Contact our Manhattan, NY or Paramus, NJ offices respectively at (201)368-3700 or (212)722-1920 to set up an appointment.
+For more information, please visit https://counselingpsychotherapynjny.com